 Below we listed U.S. averages for the rehab disciplines working in home health.
 Wages vary widely based on region, whether you’re in a city or rural area, and many other factors.

-FYI, the SLP wage survey is likely the most accurate, as it was conducted by ASHA.
-The rest were pulled from the Bureau of Labor Statistics, which tends to report lower wages than the true average.
+The SLP wage survey was conducted by ASHA.
+The rest were pulled from the Bureau of Labor Statistics.

 * Many home health agencies will also reimburse for miles driven (.058 per miles is the 2019 IRS guidelines).

 Speech Language Pathologists Average Pay